michaelrsweet/pdfio/README.md

 pdfio is a simple C library for reading and writing PDF files.
 The primary goals of pdfio are:

-- Read any PDF file with or without encryption or linearization
+- Read and write any version of PDF file.
+- Provide access to pages, objects, and streams within a PDF file.
+- Support reading encrypted PDF files.
-- Write PDF files without encryption or linearization
+- Support writing PDF files with digital signatures.
 - Extract or embed useful metadata (author, creator, page information, etc.)
 - "Filter" PDF files, for example to extract a range of pages or to embed fonts that are missing from a PDF